Are you looking for the best fall foliage in Niagara Falls?

 1. Niagara Glen

 The trails are VERY well-marked, perhaps the most well-marked trails that I have ever hiked.
-This overall path is a huge loop that goes around the exterior of the park, and then lots of cutbacks should you want to head back to the car sooner.
-The trails were really quiet when we went on a sunny fall day, but we did see some rock climbers carrying their climbing gear and backpack fall mats, which is apparently a regular site in the park.
+This overall path is a huge loop that goes around the exterior of the forest, and then lots of cutbacks should you want to head back to the car sooner.
+The trails were tranquil when we went on a sunny fall day, but we did see some rock climbers carrying their climbing gear and backpack fall mats, which is apparently a regular site in the Glen.

-While you may be there for the fall foliage (it’s abundant) I loved that these trails had so many other things to showcase, including an incredible amount of gigantic boulders that have been left behind as Niagara Falls have eroded and retreated over the past thousands of years.
-While we went for photos of the foliage, my camera roll was full of the unique inland trails that had us rounding around 2 story-high rocks and feeling like we were in an Amazon jungle making our way to new discoveries.
+While you may be there for the fall foliage (it’s abundant) I loved that these trails had so many other things to showcase, including an incredible number of gigantic boulders that have been left behind as Niagara Falls have eroded and retreated over thousands of years.
+While we went for photos of the foliage, my camera roll was full of the unique inland trails that had us rounding around two story-high rocks and feeling like we were in an Amazon jungle making our way to new discoveries.

 Hiking Recommendations: